Hasmonean Judea: Religious developments

 During the Hasmonean period, observance of biblical purity laws seem to have intensified in public life.
 From the late 2nd–early 1st century BCE, ritual baths (miqva'ot) appear across Judea (with a dense concentration in and around Jerusalem) indicating wider, more regular purity practice beyond the Temple cult; typical installations are rock-cut or sunken, stepped, plastered and filled with undrawn rain or spring water, and Hasmonean-period examples are attested near the Temple Mount and on the southwestern hill.

+Architecture

+Hasmonean royal architecture was rooted in the Hellenistic tradition, and specifically inspired by Alexandrian styles.
+Their complexes included colonnaded courtyards, distyle in antis entrances, triclinia and reception halls, and at Jericho also swimming pools and garden pavilions, thereby placing them within the broader tradition of Hellenistic royal palaces in the eastern Mediterranean.
+In the case of the pavilion in Jannaeus's pool complex at Jericho, archaeologist Orit Peleg-Barkat notes that its plan derives from the tradition of Persian palace gardens, even though its column decoration is Greek.
+It was possibly inspired by Ptolemy I's palace at Alexandria, which is thought to have drawn on Persian styles that Ptolemy encountered during his campaigns with Alexander the Great.
+At the palaces of Jericho, Cypros, and Alexandrium, the Doric order predominates in courtyards and at the entrances to important rooms, while the more elaborate and costly Corinthian capitals were apparently used in the most prestigious spaces.
+The adoption of Hellenistic architectural styles did not, however, entail the abandonment of Jewish norms.
+Hasmonean palace complexes reflect adherence to Jewish law, among other things through ritual baths, stone vessels, and the avoidance of figural art.
+In the subsequent Herodian period, these architectural traditions were further developed.
+Whereas Hasmonean decoration had been concentrated in a relatively limited number of representative spaces, Herodian construction displayed greater richness and variety and an increasingly pronounced Roman influence.

 Language

 Since late in the 19th century, many scholars argued that there was an increase in the use of Hebrew language during the Hasmonean period.
 Indeed this idea finds both literary and archaeological support in recent scholarship.